Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Holiday Rambler Navigator

-For the vehicle’s pilot, there is a 7-inch touchscreen that helps monitor and regulates the lighting and other features.
+For the vehicle’s pilot, there is a 7-inch touchscreen that helps monitor and regulates the lighting and other interior features.
 Visibility is also a vital feature of the Holiday Rambler because the owner will experience a Velvac mirror on the side, which aids in detecting blind spots.

 The décor is a strong point of this RV option because the owner can choose from three different wood options: amber high gloss, whispering high gloss, and nutmeg high gloss.
 You and your family will experience a smooth ride, thanks to the Titan Bridge Chassis, which is a result of the partnership between Holiday Rambler and Freightliner.